asm-products/ccar-websockets/Features.md

 	accepts the request for a private message, then : create a display area for the users to have a private chat.
 ##### Send messages (broadcast)
-	WHen no nick name is mentioned, the message is intended to be sent to all the users that have set their preferences.
+	WHen no nick name is provided, the message is intended to be sent to all the users that have set their preferences.

 ##### List of functions available to the user